 Buildings, houses and public spaces

 The traditional village of Umm Qais has a unique architectural heritage with much of the stone being reused from the surrounding archaeological site.
-The cream limestone and dark grey basalt blocks have been reused to build the houses, but also provides a visual style of contrasting bands of colour.
-Ancient decorative motives carved in stone are seen reused throughout the village to provide embellishments to door lintels and window surrounds.
+The cream coloured limestone and dark grey basalt blocks have been reused to build the houses, but also provide a visual style of contrasting bands of colour.
+Ancient decorative motive carved stone are often seen throughout the village to provide embellishments to door lintels and window surrounds.

 Interview with Firas Al-Rousan: Design and materials of buildings in UmmQais